Isma27322/portfolio/_build/html/_sources/eagle-project/index.md

-The videos are not too long to not lose interest of some people The videos show parts of the trains that some people might not notice/ be able to see The videos talk about the history of the trains that people might not know about the trains
+The videos are not too long to not lose interest of some people The videos show parts of the trains that some people might not notice/ be able to see The videos talk about the history of the trains that people might not know about the trains The videos are fast passed to keep people interested

 ## The trains that I did the videos on
 The 6 trains/ train cars that I did videos on are: